takara9/REST_Sample_Python/README.md

 # REST Service sample python code of Bluemix

-First of all login to Bluemix.
+First of all, login to Bluemix.

 Clone this code from GitHub to local PC